 Women’s Euro 2022 final

 The Women’s Euro 2022 final will take place at London’s Wembley Stadium on Sunday 31st July 2022.
-Tickets have sold out but UK fans can watch every kick live and free on BBC One and BBC iPlayer.
-Travelling abroad?
+Tickets have sold out but UK fans can watch every kick live and for free on BBC One and BBC iPlayer.
+Traveling abroad?
 Make sure you know how to use a VPN(opens in new tab) to access BBC iPlayer from wherever you are.
 Scroll up for details.